muggy8/improbable/from-me-to-me/dPRPjiiM.md

 Yet  my body, as if having a will of it's own, moved towards Phanna.

-Driven by my cursed curiosity that has gotten me into so much trouble time and time again, I now stood before the branch that had my name carved into it.
+Driven by the curiosity that has gotten me into so much trouble time and time again, I ended up standing before the branch that had my name carved into it.

-I didn't know how to read or write, but at the very least, I knew what my name looked like, and before my eyes, the branch definitely had Melody carved into it.
+I didn't know how to read or write, but at the very least, I knew what my name looked like, and the branch I was looking at definitely had 'Melody' carved into it.

 I immediately looked towards the area where the branch was grafted onto the tree and as Phanna said, the graft was new.

 The branch was grafted, at the very most, a week ago.

-Seeing this, my mind started racing.

 There was no doubt about it, this branch was for me.

-There was no one else named Melody in my party.
+There was no one else named Melody in my party and this cemetary was used exclusively by my party

-Even if there was, I was the only Melody that died recently and there's no way a branch could have been grafted for someone who had died today.
+Even if there was another Melody in my party, I was the only Melody that died recently and there's no way a branch could have been grafted for someone who had died today.

 So who?
 Why?
 I was so worthless, I was so troublesome. so why?